duthied/Free-Friendika/doc/Developers-Intro.md

 ### Coding standards

-For the sake of consistency between contribution and general code readability, Friendica follows the widespread [PSR-2 coding standards](http://www.php-fig.org/psr/psr-2/) to the exception of a few rules.
+For the sake of consistency between contribution and general code readability, Friendica follows the widespread [PSR-2 coding standards](http://www.php-fig.org/psr/psr-2/) excepted a few rules.
 Here's a few primers if you are new to Friendica or to the PSR-2 coding standards:

 * Indentation is tabs, period (not PSR-2).